drywet/scala-play-framework-crud/README.md

 Set DB config parameters in `conf/application.conf` and `flyway.cfg` files.

 ## Init a database
-Create a schema and a table with
+Create a schema and a table with:
 ```
 flyway -configFiles=flyway.cfg migrate
 ```